Hendryboyz/aws/network/SecurityGroups.md

 * Not allowed to deny rule
 * Belong to specific Virtual Private Cloud
 * Allow to reference other logic entities(othrer security groups) in AWS
+* Each security group in each availability zone has its own network interface

 ## Stateful
 * Allow return traffic automatically